Skip to main content

 }

 The component name 'Posts/Index' maps to a file path.
-For React that’s resources/js/Pages/Posts/Index.jsx; for Vue it’s resources/js/Pages/Posts/Index.vue.
+For React it’s resources/js/Pages/Posts/Index.jsx; for Vue it’s resources/js/Pages/Posts/Index.vue.

 React